 Disables the downloading of code, while preserving the present content of the flash.
 This command is useful if you want to debug an application that already resides in target memory.
-The implicit RESET performed by C-SPY at startup is not disabled, though.

 If this option is combined with the Verify option, the debugger will read back the code image from non-volatile memory and verify that it is identical to the debugged application.